 In 2015 Sarah Nemtsov founded a gallery and concert venue in Berlin together with her husband Jascha Nemtsov – „Raum für Kunst und Diskurs“.
 Also she initiated (as artistic director and composer) the project „Mekomot“ 2015-2016 – a concert tour with contemporary music and old jewish liturgical chants through abandoned synagogues in Germany and Poland.

 As an oboist Sarah Nemtsov won first prices at several national oboe competitions like „Jugend musiziert – Bundeswettbewerb“ in 1999 (wood wind quintet) and in 2000 (oboe solo).
-She got a prize of the Hanover artist society and in 2001 a „Price of Niedersachsen“ with the Accopiato Quintet.
+She got a prize of the Hanover artist society and in 2001 the „Price of Niedersachsen“.
 In 2007, she got a special prize for the interpretation of her own composition „Interludien“.
 Sarah Nemtsov has performed as a soloist and in chamber ensembles, amongst others together with her husband, the pianist Jascha Nemtsov.
 Since 2007 she is concentrating on composition only.

 Sarah at a concert 1989: Reil Trio, Ilse Reil and Sarah (Reuter/Nemtsov), recorder, Hermann Dick, harpsichord